Introduction

 Studies indicate that the BCG vaccination given to infants or young children can provide the best protection against tuberculosis in high-burden areas.
 It is advised that individuals in endemic countries evaluate their exposure risk and speak with medical professionals before determining whether vaccination is required for their children.
 When deciding whether to have the BCG vaccination, you should think about your surroundings and general health.

-Importance of Tuberculosis Immunization
+Importance of Tuberculosis ImmunizationÂ

-Importance of tuberculosis immunization of the health should be protected by having a tuberculosis (TB) vaccination.
+Importance of tuberculosis Immunization of the health should be protected by having a tuberculosis (TB) vaccination.
 Bacillus Calmette-Guérin (BCG) vaccination is the main method of TB immunization, and it is an important preventive measure against this infectious disease.
 Immunization fortifies the body’s defenses, averting the start of active tuberculosis, particularly in susceptible groups such as infants and individuals with compromised immune systems.

 Individual Protection